Turboxray/VCE-YUV-Dump/readme.md

    Pin test pin 58 set low sets the VCE to read from the YUV table.
    Pin 59 set (high/low) is the LSB or MSB of the YUV word value.

+   If pin 58 is not set low, the values read from the VCE will be 00 to $ff.
+You can use this as a functional test.

    YUV word format is 0UUUUUVVVVVYYYYY.
 You'll need to do a two pass capture to get the whole WORD value.